Matt Jewett

 Member, Board of Directors

-Kate Bartholomeusz is a stellar non profit fundraiser, focusing on long term relationship building with donors and volunteers, as well as large scale prospect research and development.
-She currently works as West Coast Regional Lead of Individual Philanthropy for Grameen Foundation, a global nonprofit using technology to combat poverty and hunger.
-Prior to Grameen, Kate was Director of Major Gifts for KQED, the PBS and NPR station broadcast in the San Francisco Bay Area, and has been a volunteer for other organizations including Room to Read and Homeless Prenatal Program.
-She began her career in fundraising when she was lucky to land an internship with the Tia Foundation in Phoenix, where she was attending graduate school at the Thunderbird School of Global Management, and never looked back.
+Kate Bartholomeusz is an experienced nonprofit fundraiser specializing in long-term donor relationships, volunteer engagement, and prospect development.
+She currently serves as the West Coast Regional Lead of Individual Philanthropy for the Grameen Foundation, a global organization leveraging technology to reduce poverty and hunger.
+Prior to joining Grameen, Kate was the Director of Major Gifts at KQED, the PBS and NPR affiliate serving the San Francisco Bay Area.
+She has also volunteered with organizations such as Room to Read and the Homeless Prenatal Program.

 Shelley Detwiller DiGiacomo